-The Razer Hammerhead Duo steps away from the company’s typical product line.
-These wired earbuds aren’t just limited to gamers.
-While they offer little in the way of features, you’re making an investment in sound quality, rather gimmicky add-ons.
+Razer is known for its gaming peripherals, but the company steps away from its typical ESports lineup with the Razer Hammerhead Duo wired earbuds; these in-ears aren’t just limited to gamers.
+While this offers little in the way of features, you’re making an investment in sound quality, rather gimmicky add-ons.

 - Aesthetically, these earbuds are targeted toward gamers, but the accurate frequency response and ergonomic design make them appealing to all audiences.

-- Listeners who value accurate sound reproduction and a lightweight form factor will appreciate the Razer Hammerhead Duo.
+- Listeners who value a lightweight form factor will appreciate the Hammerhead Duo.

 What’s it like to use the Razer Hammerhead Duo?

-The Razer Hammerhead Duo is a basic pair of wired earbuds, which isn’t said to disparage them: aluminum housings keep them lightweight and durable, while the braided cable combats tangling.
-Due to the angled nozzles and soft silicone sleeves, wearing the earbuds for extended periods of time is comfortable.
-Granted, I do wish the ear tips weren’t such dust magnets.
+The Razer Hammerhead Duo is a basic pair of wired earbuds, which isn’t said to disparage it: aluminum housings keep them lightweight and durable, while the braided cable combats tangling.
+Due to the angled nozzles and soft silicone sleeves, wearing the earbuds for extended periods is comfortable.
+Be warned, though: the ear tips are dust magnets.

-Other than that, the Razer Hammerhead Duo ‘buds are a pleasure to use.
-The name is derived from the dual-driver unit inside each earbud.
+Other than that, the Razer Hammerhead Duo is a pleasure to use.
+The name is derived from the dual-driver system inside each earbud.
 One driver handles bass frequencies while the other is responsible for mids and treble reproduction.
 Listeners reap the benefits of this technology by enjoying clear, accurate playback.

-An integrated mic and remote breaks up the right cable.
-Its sleek design is at the detriment of functionality: the buttons rest nearly flush against the module.
+An integrated mic and remote unit breaks up the right cable.
+Its sleek design is at the detriment of functionality since the buttons rest nearly flush against the module and are hard to identify.
 Although it takes one or two tries to find the correct button, the option to skip tracks, adjust volume, take calls, and access your respective virtual assistant is convenient.

 How do you connect the Razer Hammerhead Duo to your phone?

 Since these are wired earbuds, there’s no need to pay attention to high-quality Bluetooth codecs.
-The Razer Hammerhead Duo return users to simpler times of plug-and-play.
-Of course, if your phone doesn’t have a headphone jack, you’ll need a dongle.
+The Razer Hammerhead Duo returns users to simpler times of plug-and-play.
+Of course, you’ll need a dongle if your phone doesn’t have a headphone jack.

 If you came to Razer looking for bass-heavy earbuds, look elsewhere.
-These have an accurate frequency response, which means they work well with a variety of musical genres and podcasts alike.
+The Hammerhead Duo outputs mids and bass frequencies at about the same loudness.
+This kind of frequency response works well with various musical genres and podcasts.
 As good as sound quality is, isolation falls short.
-Ambient noise easily permeates the earbuds which can lessen audio quality, bass notes in particular.
+Ambient noise easily penetrates the earbuds barrier, which can degrade audio quality, bass notes in particular.

 Lows, mids, and highs

 The Backseat Lovers’ song Pictures features reserved vocals and a controlled drum beat interspersed with guitar riffs.
 It opens with a single strum of an F chord to underscore Josh Harmon’s vocals.
 The first verse is relayed clearly.
-Thanks to the dual-driver technology, notes picked off the bass guitar are easy distinguishable from the accompanying electric guitar.
+Notes picked off the bass guitar are easily distinguishable from the accompanying electric guitar.